rbl-project/backend/README.md

 2. flask db upgrade

 ```
-3. Then simply push your code to master, the moment code comes to master, it will be automatically deployed to heroku.
-4. Once the build is finished and code is deployed, now you can upgrade the db on heroku using the migrations we have generated locally earlier in step 2
-`heroku run flask db upgrade` Run this in your terminal.

-*NOTE*  DO NOT PUSH MULTIPLE MIGRATIONS ON HEROKU!
-THIS WOULD SIMPLY DESTROY THE HEROKU DATABASE AND CREATE A LOT OF PROBLEMS DUE TO MISS MATCH OF VERSION ON HEROKU AND LOCAL.
+- Prod Database:
+1. Make your changes in schema manually by going in supabase by running SQL Queries

 ### Database Visualization
 1. **On Production**
-Run `heroku pg:psql --app rbl-backend` to see the database in terminal
+Run `heroku pg:psql --app rbl-backend` to see the database in terminal ( Earlier )
+Go to Supabase[ https://app.supabase.com/project/ppsqyffbvyxpbaeasjig/database/tables ] and see the database. ( Now )

 2. **For local db**